Escaping From Generation Rent

-When George and Florence decided they were ready to move on from the rented flat they shared in Shawlands, they wanted to find a home in Glasgow with more space and access to a garden, however with rent to pay on the flat, saving a deposit would have been a slow process.
+When George and Florence decided they were ready to move on from the rented flat they shared in Shawlands, they wanted to find a home in Glasgow with more space and access to a garden.
+They had many questions they needed answering, such as:

 Fortunately, the couple’s parents were in a position to provide support in the form of a gifted deposit.
 This funding method is permitted by most mortgage lenders, and allows deposits to be provided as a gift to the buyer by an outside party, usually a close relative, who must certify that the sum is a gift given with no expectation of repayment or claim on the property.

-George and Florence worked with adviser Graeme Nichols from McCrea Financial Services to find mortgages which were most suitable for them as first time buyers, and Graeme was able to find a suitable deal with no arrangement fee.
+George and Florence then worked with our specialist mortgage adviser Graeme to find mortgages which were most suitable for them as first-time buyers, and was able to find a suitable deal with no arrangement fee.

 With an agreement in principle in place, the couple quickly found their ideal home.
-Exceeding their initial expectations, they found a three bedroom house in superb condition.
-Graeme guided George and Florence through the completion process and satisfying the lender’s requirements on gifted deposits, with the couple able to put down 34% of the purchase price as a deposit on their new home.
+Exceeding their initial expectations, they found a three-bedroom house in superb condition.
+Graeme guided George and Florence through the completion process, having satisfied the lender’s requirements on gifted deposits, and the couple were able to put down 34% of the purchase price as a deposit on their new home.